developer-portal/content/tech/languages/go/go-packages.md

 ### Go packages from upstream

 Upstream projects can be installed with `go get` command.
-To install `gorilla/context` from GitHub run:
+Package names follows the import paths so to install `gorilla/context` from GitHub run:

 ```
 $ go get github.com/gorilla/context